arangodb/docs/3.7/aql/functions-string.md

 Calculates ngram similarity using ngram size of ngram_size.
-Similarity is calculated as length of longest common ngram sequence between attribute value and target value, divided by longest argument ngrams count.
-Also while [NGRAM_SIMILARITY()](#ngram_similarity) counts only fully matched ngram this function takes into account partially matched ngrams.
+Similarity is calculated as length of longest common ngram sequence between attribute value and target value, divided by longest argument's ngrams count.
+Also while [NGRAM_SIMILARITY()](#ngram_similarity) counts only fully matched ngram this function adds partially matched ngrams.